 Regardless of whether you are required to write a formal literature review, you will still need to evaluate your sources in any paper you write that requires outside research.
-When you review a source, it is important to remember you are not only reading to make sure it suits your purpose but you are also evaluating the author's credibility and logic.54 There are four areas to consider when you evaluate a source: reliability, credibility, objectivity, and neutrality.
+When you review a source, it is important to remember you are not only reading to make sure it suits your purpose but you are also evaluating the author's credibility and logic.30 There are four areas to consider when you evaluate a source: reliability, credibility, objectivity, and neutrality.
 All of your sources should be reliable and credible.
-Some of your sources may not be completely objective or neutral, and that is okay: You will use your critical reading skills to discern how to use those sources appropriately in your argument.
+Some of your sources may not be completely objective or neutral, and that is okay: you will use your critical reading skills to discern how to use those sources appropriately in your argument.

 Reliability determines the extent to which a source's claims and presentation of the facts are consistent and verifiable.
-If someone were to tell you his counterinsurgency strategy is effective, reliability would be lowered if you were to find out a group of commanders had employed his strategy in Vietnam with limited success.
-The source's reliability would increase if other data (e.g., personal letters, orders, photographic evidence, and personal interviews) validated the individual's theory and demonstrated that the strategy he proposed had been consistently effective.
+If someone were to tell you her counterinsurgency strategy is effective, reliability would be lowered if you were to find out a group of commanders had employed her strategy in Vietnam with limited success.
+The source's reliability would increase if other data (e.g., personal letters, orders, photographic evidence,